Breadcrumb

 • Established and expanded medication-assisted treatment at 230 sites to treat opioid use disorder in rural communities.

-• Over 7,200 HRSA-supported substance use disorder providers are working to combat the opioid crisis, with more than 2,600 providing care in rural communities.
+• Supported over 7,200 substance use disorder providers who are working to combat the opioid crisis, with more than 2,600 providing care in rural communities.

 • Provided nearly 20,000 people with immediate support through the National Maternal Mental Health Hotline (1-833-TLC-MAMA/1-833-852-6262), which provides 24/7, free, confidential support from professional counselors to new moms and their families before, during, and after pregnancy.
 Support is available by phone or text, and in English and Spanish.